 The Insurance Product Must Be Short Term, or Subscription Based

 Because embedded insurance is an add-on to another product or service, the policy premium that is presented must be palatable to the consumer.
 If an annual policy is the only option, the premium will probably be too high for a consumer to buy it on an impulse.
 By making it either short-term or subscription-based (that insureds can easily cancel), it allows the insurer to show a more palatable price while giving the consumer assurances that they can back out anytime if they want.
-The key here is, get the customer upfront and make them do the work of finding a better option (most never bother).
+The key here is to get the customer upfront and make them do the work of finding a better option (most never bother).

 The price for coverage must be a fraction of the main product/service